 \section{Data and Evaluation Metrics}

-This section will analyze the data used for solar flare forecasting and introduce a publicly available flare prediction dataset.
-Additionally, it will analyze the current limitations of existing datasets and propose directions for improvement, while elaborating on the commonly employed evaluation metrics for assessing model performance.
+This section introduces the data used for solar flare forecasting, including a publicly available flare prediction dataset.
+In addition, it discusses the current limitations of existing datasets, outlines potential directions for improvement, and describes the commonly employed evaluation metrics for assessing model performance.